-- 2014 Physician Quality Reporting System (PQRS) Measures Groups Specifications Manual and Release Notes, for claims-based or registry-based reporting of measures groups.
+- 2014 Physician Quality Reporting System (PQRS) Measures Groups Specifications Manual and Release Notes, for registry-based reporting of measures groups.
 Just print the pages for the measure specifications, including the measure group denominator coding, you are reporting.
 Note that the specifications for a measures group are different from those for individual measures because they identify a common denominator across the measures group.
 Be sure you use the correct specifications.

 - Getting Started with 2014 Physician Quality Reporting System (PQRS) Measures Groups is the implementation guide for reporting measures groups.